Bigelow High School: Athletics

 The Bigelow High School mascot and athletic emblem is the Panther with black and white serving as the school colors.

 For 2012–14, the Bigelow Panthers participate in interscholastic activities within the 2A Classification via the 2A Region 5 (Football) Conference and 2A Region 4 East (Basketball) Conference, as administered by the Arkansas Activities Association.
 The Panthers compete in football, cross country (boys/girls), golf (boys/girls), basketball (boys/girls), baseball, softball, track and field (boys/girls), and cheer.
+The Panthers won their first state championship in football in 2023.